on this page

 If Ben was cashing out leave, you don’t need to deduct beyond the amount requested for that pay period or pay date.
 This is because deductions are specific to that period.

-If Ben was taking leave without pay, you must notify us of the period he intends to take this leave.
+If Ben was taking leave without pay, you must notify us of the period he intends to take it.

+The tax amount we have included here is an example only.
+Find out more about tax rates applicable to your employee on the Australian Taxation Office website.
 You can use STP to tell us if you can process each period individually.
-If you can’t you’ll need to use either of the following options.
+If you can’t you’ll need to use either of the following options:

 You need to deduct $40.00 in child support each fortnight from Johanna’s pay.